-Perhaps you want to bike more, but you don’t actually own a bike and would rather not shell out the money for one in this troubled economy.
+Perhaps you want to bike more, but you don’t actually own a bike and would rather not shell out the money for one.
 Bike-sharing programs are a convenient, low-cost alternative to buying a bicycle that also build community.

 Bike-sharing programs are generally either bike shares or bike libraries.
 With bike shares, there are typically multiple kiosks of bikes throughout the city, and people rent bikes for short day-trips.
 In a bike library, people check out bikes for longer periods of time.
-At the New Brunswick Bike Library in New Jersey, for example, members can borrow bikes for as long as two weeks at a time and also have access to a repair shop.
+At some, members can borrow bikes for as long as two weeks at a time and also have access to a repair shop.

 Some bike-sharing programs are solely based on trust and don’t require a fee for bike rental—a fleet of specially marked bikes are simply parked around a city for people to use at will.
 However, to prevent bike vandalism or theft, many have introduced a mechanism—such as a fee, deposit, or electronic kiosk that can track the bike sharer’s credit card—to regulate bike use.
 Some bike shares customize the design of the bike fleet with unique wheels or frames that aren’t compatible with any other type of bike, making them useless to thieves looking for parts.